google8e64e43edd78a6cd

 Getting Started

-We recommend using the Abortion Pill Checklist to help keep you on track at home.
+We recommend using the Medication Abortion Checklist to help keep you on track at home.
 You can write down when you took medication, monitor bleeding and side effects, and important dates for follow up.

 Mia, your virtual companion is available 24 hours a day, 7 days a week to answer your questions by text message.